Skip to search results

 Newtek Bank, National Association (n=17)P+3.03%Expensive tier (flat ceiling)

-Enterprise Bank & Trust (n=10) at P+0.75% vs. Readycap Lending (n=30) at P+2.36% on the same $2M restaurant profile.
-At 2026 prime, that’s $248,958 in extra interest over 10 years.
-Different industry than HVAC.
-Different named lenders at the extremes.
-Same structural gap.
+Enterprise Bank & Trust (n=10) priced at P+0.75% while Readycap Lending (n=30) averaged P+2.36% on the same $2M restaurant profile.
+At 2026 prime, that is roughly $248,958 in extra interest over ten years — a similar dispersion pattern to the HVAC example, on a different industry.

 Chart 8 · Fees